Internet User Received 44 Letters from ISP for One Download

 “So, my brother pirated some torrent for season 8 of spongebob squarepants like a week or two ago.
 Then a couple days ago in the mail, I get 36 letters in the mail all basically the same thing, informing me of a copyright infringement with a torrent of spongebob season 8.
 So now, 2 days later, they sent ANOTHER 8 letters for the same exact torrent lol.
 So that's 44 letters total, for a single torrent, in only a couple of days.
 I don't have a picture of the original 36 since I just kind of laughed and threw them away, but this time I took a picture of the 8 they sent: http://i.imgur.com/jng0jcb.png “

 To prevent their IP-addresses from being tracked, thousands of people have signed up to a VPN service.
-Using a VPN allows users to use the Internet anonymously and prevent your ISP from monitoring your online activity in Australia.
+Using a VPN allows users to use the Internet anonymously and prevent your ISP from monitoring your online activity on the web.
 The best VPN services don’t log any traffic nor session data of any kind.

 Tags: vpn, three strikes, torrenting, isp, copyright infringement